-Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth fills rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-If bleeding continues profusely, please call for further instructions.
+Some bleeding or redness in the saliva is normal for a few days.
+Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes at a time.
+If bleeding continues please call for further instructions.

 Swelling is a normal occurrence after surgery.
 It will typically maximize in 24 hours.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
 Apply the ice intermittently, as much as possible, for the first 24 hours.
 The ice should be applied for 20 minutes and removed for 20 minutes.
 Be careful not to nap with the ice left in place.

 Drink plenty of fluids.
 Avoid hot liquids or food until the local anesthesia has resolved.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For moderate pain, an over-the-counter pain medication such as Tylenol or Advil may be enough.
 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic or have been instructed by your doctor not to take it.

 Be sure to take the prescribed antibiotics as directed to help prevent or manage infection.

 Good oral hygiene is essential to good healing.
 Warm saltwater rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas.